open-education-hub/essentials-security/application-lifetime/index.md

 ### Process Address Space

 From a process point-of-view, the entire memory of a system is available, and almost any portion of it can be used.
-Behind the scenes, the OS maps the process memory to physical memory, and ensures that two unrelated processes can't see eachother's virtual memory.
+Behind the scenes, the OS maps the process memory to physical memory, and ensures that two unrelated processes can't see each other's virtual memory.
 The process memory is split into sections, which can contain one or more pages.

 A memory page is a division of the virtual memory of a process, that has its own permissions.